Cupronickel

-Cupronickel or copper-nickel (CuNi) is an alloy of copper that contains nickel and strengthening elements, such as iron and manganese.
+Cupronickel or copper–nickel (CuNi) is an alloy of copper with nickel, usually along with small quantities of other metals added for strength, such as iron and manganese.
 The copper content typically varies from 60 to 90 percent.
-(Monel is a nickel-copper alloy that contains a minimum of 52 percent nickel.)
+(Monel is a nickel–copper alloy that contains a minimum of 52 percent nickel.)

 Despite its high copper content, cupronickel is silver in colour.
 Cupronickel is highly resistant to corrosion by salt water, and is therefore used for piping, heat exchangers and condensers in seawater systems, as well as for marine hardware.
 It is sometimes used for the propellers, propeller shafts, and hulls of high-quality boats.
-Other uses include military equipment and chemical, petrochemical, and electrical industries.
+Other uses include military equipment and chemical industry, petrochemical industry, and electrical industries.

+In decorative use, a cupronickel alloy called nickel silver is common, although it contains additional zinc but no silver.

 Another common 20th-century use of cupronickel was silver-coloured coins.
 For this use, the typical alloy has 3:1 copper to nickel ratio, with very small amounts of manganese.
 In the past, true silver coins were debased with cupronickel, such as coins of the pound sterling from 1947 onward having their content replaced.

 Name

+Cupronickel, as the German kupfernickel, originally referred to the mineral form of nickel arsenide; natural deposits had superficial similarities to copper ores, and local folklore blamed the sprite Nickel (compare Old Nick) for the absence of usable copper and health issues from arsenic exposure.
+It was from a sample of this kupfernickel that Baron Axel Fredrik Cronstedt first isolated elemental nickel in 1751, naming the new metal for the sprite.
+The mineral was given its modern names, nickeline and niccolite, by the mid-19th century.

-Aside from cupronickel and copper-nickel, several other terms have been used to describe the material: the tradenames Alpaka or Alpacca, Argentan Minargent, the registered French term cuivre blanc, and the romanized Cantonese term Paktong, 白銅 (the French and Cantonese terms both meaning "white copper"); cupronickel is also occasionally referred to as hotel silver, plata alemana (Spanish for "German silver"), German silver, and Chinese silver.
+Aside from cupronickel and copper–nickel, several other terms have been used to describe the material: the tradenames Alpaka or Alpacca, Argentan Minargent, the registered French term cuivre blanc, Chinese silver, and the romanized Cantonese term Paktong, 白銅 (the French and Cantonese terms both meaning "white copper").

+Cupronickel alloys containing zinc are referred to as nickel silver, also sometimes hotel silver, German silver, plata alemana (Spanish for "German silver").